dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/club/initiatives/oneblock.md

       icon: external
       variant: secondary
 ---

-*Pioneering Growth and Innovation in the Polkadot Ecosystem*

 **OneBlock+ is the first and largest blockchain developer community in China**, providing comprehensive support for developers studying Substrate and advancing their careers.
 As a key player in the Polkadot ecosystem, OneBlock+ organizes hackathons, educational events, and technical courses, partnering with developers, communities, business elites, and media to shape the future of the crypto world.
 With a long-term commitment to developer community education and ecosystem support, **OneBlock+ continues to amplify the voices and contributions of developers within the Polkadot community**.